 Hannah Read Newbill

 be among Idaho Business Review’s Women of the Year.
-Hannah adores working with the exceptional sponsors and company members of ISF and sends thanks to the lovely Boise community for its unfailing support of and enthusiasm for the arts.
-Hannah with her dashing math nerd husband, The Handsome Gardener, is very proud parent to the sparkling Henrietta Kestrel, soon to be two!
-Hannah is endlessly grateful to Nana (The Femme Formidable Original), Grandma and “Boppa,” who, while being exquisitely lovely family to be related to, also take excellent and doting care of Henrietta while she works, an immeasurable gift.
-For Dad.
+Hannah adores working with the amazing sponsors, splendid administrative staff and magnificent company members of ISF and sends gratitude to the lovely Boise community for its unfailing support of, and enthusiasm for, the arts.
+Hannah with her fantastic project-prone and clever husband, a.k.a.
+“Daddo” is delighted parent to the sparkly Henrietta and “Mister Charm,” Gestalt.
+Hannah is endlessly grateful to her mother “Nana,” and her in-laws “Grandma and Grandpa” who, while being wonderfully lovely to be related to, also take marvelous and loving care of her children while she works, an immeasurable gift.
+Love you the most, Dad.
 Hide «

 manager for several for-profit and not-for-profit organizations.
-Bob is a fellow of the 2004 Executive Program for Nonprofit Leaders in the Arts, a program co-sponsored by National Arts Strategies and Stanford Graduate School of Business.
-He is also a fellow of the 2013 Chief Executive Program, a three-year program for 100 leaders in the US and abroad that are working together to address the competitive challenges, financial health and continued relevance of the arts.
+Bob earned his MBA from Case Western Reserve University in 1990.
+He is a fellow of the 2004 Executive Program for Nonprofit Leaders in the Arts, a program co-sponsored by National Arts Strategies and Stanford’s Graduate School of Business.
+He is also a fellow of the 2013 Chief Executive Program, a program for nonprofit leaders that are working together to address the competitive challenges, financial health, and continued relevance of the arts.

 Veronica Von Tobel